yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/JavaScript.md

 ### **Why Do We Use Callback?**

 > - Callback functions allow us to do something with data at a later time.
-> - But too much callback will cause callback hell, we can use promise to replace it.
+> - Too much callback will cause callback hell, we can use promise to replace it.
 > - Related Reference : [重新認識 JavaScript: Day 18 Callback Function 與 IIFE](https://ithelp.ithome.com.tw/articles/10192739)

 <br/>